 1. Identify & Rationalize // One of the most important steps in confronting your anxiety is to learn where it comes from.
-You have to get to the root of it, so that you can learn the steps to take to overcoming it.
+You have to get to the root of it so that you can learn the steps to take to overcome it.
 Again, anxiety can be brought on in many different ways, so it’s important that you don’t shy away from figuring out what triggers your anxiety.
-For me, it can range from a few main things: socializing, overthinking, and some just seems to creep up out of nowhere.
+For me, it can range from a few main things: socializing, overthinking, and some just seem to creep up out of nowhere.

 When I’m on the verge of an anxiety attack, in the middle of one, or if I’m just plain anxious, body and mind, the next step I need to take after identifying why I’m feeling the way I am, is to rationalize with myself.When struggling with anxiety, it's important to remind yourself that you will be okay.
 Click To Tweet

 I overthink a lot.
 To be honest, I know that’s where a lot of my anxiety is birthed from – overthinking about almost anything and everything.
 Since I’m such a thinker, it’s easy for me to identify the source of my anxiety, but I really struggle with rationalizing with myself.
 Even though it’s hard for me to talk myself through it, I need to do it.
 Reminding myself that I truly am okay is the first step.
 The second step is reminding myself that the worst possible scenario that is highlighted in my head probably will not happen.